-As I promised back in August while briefly reviewing the then new Luminox F-22 Raptor 9270 Series quartz chronograph, I am finally getting back to its sister model: an even more massive Luminox F-35 Lightning II Chronograph (ref.
+As I promised back in August 2011 while briefly reviewing their then-new F-22 Raptor 9270 Series quartz chronograph, I am finally getting back to its sister model: an even more massive Luminox F-35 Lightning II Chronograph (ref.
 9388 aka GGL.L9388).
 Placed in the same price category (the model has an official price tag of $1200, but you can find one online at about $250-$300 less,) the watch offers basically the same exterior styling.

 Even the quartz calibers that power both watches (I mean, the Lumi F22 and the F35 versions) belong to the same Ronda Startech 5050 family.